-Child Rider POV
+Child Rider POV on the Tyke Toter

 The younger testers love the freedom of not being strapped into a seat, whether it’s a bike seat or a bike trailer.
 Often on bike rides the older kids like to stop their bikes and explore cool rocks, fun trees to climb, or chase the ducks and various wildlife.

 Without the child being strapped in, it’s just as easy for her to get on and off the Tyke Toter as it is for the older kids to get on and off their bikes.
 That way the ducks aren’t gone by the time she gets there and we still have a happy 3-year-old!

 With no weight limit, I was able to test the Tyke Toter on all of my kids, ages 2, 3, 4, and 6.
 The 3, 4, and 6-year-olds can all ride pedal bikes, but now they have a hard time choosing between riding their own bikes or riding the Tyke Toter!